-Despite popular opinion fleas can't fly.
+Despite popular opinion, fleas can’t fly.
 However, their flat bodies and strong legs allow them to jump up to 6 inches.
 Which is how they move from host to host.

 Adult fleas have a short lifespan – of just 7 – 14 days.
 However, during that time female fleas lay 40 eggs per day.
 So an infestation can get out of control fairly fast.

-There are four stages in a flea's life cycle.
+There are four stages in a flea’s life cycle.
 Firstly, the female lays eggs.
 It takes between 1 and 12 days for the eggs to hatch.
-Secondly, the larvae hatches.
-And proceeds to burrow into upholstery.
+Secondly, the larvae hatch.
+And proceeds to burrow into the upholstery.
 Thirdly, while burrowing they turn into pupae.
 Pupae can be dormant for months.
 It takes warmth and movement from a host to awaken them as fleas.
 As the adult flea emerges it jumps onto its host.

 Species of Fleas in Ireland

 - Brown to black in colour.
 However, they appear red after a blood feed

 - The larvae are off white in colour.
 They haven’t developed legs and they measure 5mm long

 - Eggs are roughly half a millimetre long, white and oval-shaped.

 Flea infestations are distressing and can be dangerous.
 Especially to your pets.
 A flea bite causes severe itching and can lead to skin problems in pets.
 For example, Flea Allergy Dermatitis.
 A prolonged flea infestation will cause anaemia in your pet.
 This is why flea treatment is needed at the first sign of infestation.